-- ▼ 73% of residential customers and 63% of small business customers responded that they were very or somewhat satisfied with their current electricity retailer, compared with 74% and 61% respectively in 2015. - ▼ 71% of residential consumers and 68% of small business customers rated the overall quality of customer service provided by their electricity retailer as good to excellent.
-A significantly greater proportion of small businesses gave their retailer a higher rating this year, up from 45% to 68%. - ▼ Two thirds of retail customers surveyed rated value for money provided by their electricity retailer as good to excellent.
+- ▼ 73% of residential customers and 63% of small business customers responded that they were very or somewhat satisfied with their current electricity retailer, compared with 74% and 61% respectively in 2015.108 - ▼ 71% of residential consumers and 68% of small business customers rated the overall quality of customer service provided by their electricity retailer as good to excellent.
+A significantly greater proportion of small businesses gave their retailer a higher rating this year, up from 45% to 68%.109 - ▼ Two thirds of retail customers surveyed rated value for money provided by their electricity retailer as good to excellent.
 Around a quarter thought they were getting fair value from their retailer.
-Again, approval ratings from small businesses rose significantly, 59% reported obtaining good to excellent value from their retailer, up from 32% in the previous survey.
+Again, approval ratings from small businesses rose significantly, 59% reported obtaining good to excellent value from their retailer, up from 32% in the previous survey.110

 Energy Consumers Australia (ECA) conducts bi-annual nation-wide surveys asking households to rate their levels of satisfaction based on four main criteria, including: value for money, customer service, reliability and billing and account options.
 ECA found that NSW households are most satisfied with the reliability of electricity services (72%), followed by billing and account options (62%) and customer service (55%).
-ECA also found that around half of the NSW households are satisfied with the value for money of electricity services, which is above the national average.
+ECA also found that around half of the NSW households are satisfied with the value for money of electricity services, which is higher than in any other state.111

 In those states where prices are deregulated, ECA reported consumers were much more likely to be satisfied with the level of competition in energy markets.
-NSW had one of the higher ratings nationally, with around half of survey responders rating their satisfaction level 7 or more out of 10 in terms of their view that the market could provide greater value for money in the long term.
+NSW had one of the higher ratings nationally, with around half of survey responders rating their satisfaction level 7 or more out of 10 in terms of their view that the market could provide greater value for money in the long term.112

-Satisfaction is measured based on percentage of Australian households giving positive ratings of 7 out of 10 or higher.
-Energy Consumer Australia, Energy Consumer Sentiment Survey, July 2016.
+111 Satisfaction is measured based on percentage of Australian households giving positive ratings of 7 out of 10 or higher.
+Source: ECA, Energy Consumer Sentiment Survey Findings, July 2016, pp 2-3.